 2. Create a cross-breeze through the house

-Okay, we know we just said you need to keep your windows closed.
-But sometimes, you simply need to feel a breeze on your skin.
-If you must throw the windows open, do it strategically, so you get a flow of air moving through the house.
+OK, we know we just said you need to keep your windows closed as much as possible.
+But sometimes, we do all need to feel a bit of a breeze on our skin in hot weather.
+So, if you really need to throw the windows open, do it strategically – so you get a flow of air moving through the house.

-This means opening windows at opposite sides of the house and keeping doors open so the air can move through freely.
-You could also position a fan towards a window, so that it’s pushing the hot air outside.
-If you can, keep curtains and blinds closed, to deflect any direct sunlight.
+This means opening windows at opposite sides of the house or room and keeping doors open so the air can move through freely.
+You could also try pointing a fan at an open window, so that it’s pushing the hot air outside.
+If you can, keep curtains and blinds closed or partially closed – to deflect any direct sunlight.

-Pro-tip for those with sash windows: make sure both the top and bottom are open equal amounts.
-The theory (well according to the Victorians, anyway), is that cool comes in through the lower opening, and warm air is pushed out through the top.
+If you have sash windows, make sure both the top and bottom are open equal amounts.
+The theory (well according to the Victorians, anyway), is that cool air comes in through the lower opening and warm air is pushed out through the top.

 3. Place some bowls of water around the house

-Leaving bowls of water lying around might look a little untidy, but doing so can help cool hot air.
-Any hot cats or dogs that live with you will probably also be grateful!
+Leaving bowls of water lying around might seem a little strange, but doing so can help cool hot air.
+Simple but effective.

 Need to get cooler faster?
 Try placing a bowl of ice and cold water in front of your fan’s blades, so the air blows across it.